Gluten Free Living – 2014

 If you want a healthy gluten free version of Condensed Cream of Chicken Soup, this one is one of the best I’ve come across.
 I do recommend that you don’t scrimp out on the seasonings.
 If you’re going to go to all the bother of making a homemade version, go out and purchase celery seed and the other seasonings needed to make this soup superb.

-I used Pamela’s Gluten Free Baking and Pancake Mix as a substitute for regular all-purpose flour.
+I used Pamela’s Gluten Free Baking and Pancake Mix as a substitute for regular all-purpose flour, because that’s what I had on hand.
 The soup turned out wonderfully.
-You can also use Bob’s Red Mill all-purpose gluten free baking mix which I’ve used before.
+You can also use Bob’s Red Mill all-purpose gluten free baking mix which I’ve used before, or any number of great gluten free flours on the market these days.
 You can also use this great recipe as a starter for soups you may want to make adding the veggies, pasta or potatoes or meat of your choice.
 There are many different options for using this versatile recipe.

 Gluten Free Condensed Cream of Chicken Soup is a healthy, delicious, homemade version of canned Cream of Chicken Soup.